Islamic History - From 7TH To 19TH Century

 Islamic Society in Medina

 As many people of Medina had already accepted Islam, Islamic society started in Madinah.
-Muhammad (PBUH) was accepted as a political leader of Medina by not only the Muslim Arab tribes of Aus and Khazraj, but also by the Jews of Medina through Charter of Medina.
-In Makkah, most of the verses of Holy Qur’an comprised about basic teachings including faith and, individual good and bad deeds.
-But in Medina, Qur’an also teaches about social issues including political issues, economic issues, judicial matters etc.
+Muhammad (PBUH) was accepted as a political leader of Medina by not only the Muslim Arab tribes of Aus and Khazraj but also by the Jews of Medina through the Charter of Medina.
+In Makkah, most of the verses of the Holy Qur’an discussed basic teachings, including faith and individual good and bad deeds.
+But in Medina, many verses of the Qur’an were about social affairs, such as political issues, economic issues, judicial matters, etc.

 Battles against Quraysh

-Quresh were unhappy at the formation of an Islamic society in Medina.
-They believe it will create problems for them in future.
-Therefore they attacked three times in five years after migration.
+Quresh became unhappy at the formation of an Islamic society in Medina.
+They believed it would create problems for them in the future.
+Therefore they invaded Muslims three times in five years after migration.

 In 2 AH, Muslims defeated pagans in the Battle of Badr.
-The Muslims number only 313, while the Quraysh were numbered around 1000.
-The Muslims’ true faith in Islam, leadership of prophet Muhammad (PBUH) and arrogance of Quraysh turned the battle in Muslims favor.
+The Muslims numbered only 313, while the Quraysh numbered around 1000.
+The Muslims’ true faith in Islam, the leadership of the prophet Muhammad (PBUH), and the arrogance of the Quraysh turned the battle in their favor.

 In 3 AH, Muslims have to suffer big loss in the Battle of Uhad, due to their indiscipline attitude.
-But Quresh were unable to defeat the Muslims properly.
+But Quresh failed to defeat the Muslims properly.

-In 5 AH, Muhammad (PBUH) used an Iranian technique of trench to save Medina from large number of fighters from Quraysh and other tribes in the Battle of Khandaq (trench).
+In 5 AH, Muhammad (PBUH) used an Iranian trench technique to save Medina from a large number of fighters from Quraysh and other tribes in the Battle of Khandaq (trench).

-After that, Quresh were never able to attack Medina and in 6 AH (628 AD), Muslims and Quraysh signed an agreement “Treaty of Hudaybiyya” to end battles for next ten years and resolve other issues including conversions and pilgrimage to Ka’aba.
+After that, Quresh remained unable to attack Medina.
+In 6 AH (628 AD), Muslims and Quraysh signed an agreement “Treaty of Hudaybiyya” to end battles for the next ten years and resolve other issues including conversions and pilgrimage to Ka’aba.

 Battles against Jews